DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/README.md

     <img src="./readme/main_window.png" alt="Main window" />
       </div>

 Then, click on the _Upload Images_ button.
 The Upload window will be shown and the results of each DALOG Data Image upload process will be seen on the table shown below.
-The **Success** table column indicates whether a determined image was accepted or not.:
+The values under the **Success** table column indicate whether a determined image was successfully uploaded or not:

 <div align="center">
     <img src="./readme/upload_progress_window.png" alt="Upload window" />
       </div>

+If there was an error uploading a certain image, the error message will be displayed on the **Response Message** column.
 When the process is done, the following window will be displayed:

 <div align="center">
     <img src="./readme/upload_done_dialog.png" alt="Upload done dialog" />